mahmud83/text-generation-lstm/README.md

 # text-generation-lstm
-Text generation using Macbeth(Shakespere) by RNN-LSTM.
+Generation of text similar to Macbeth by Shakespeare using RNN-LSTM.